-Penalties - Whoever fails to report shall be subject to a civil penalty of not less than \$2,500, and not more than \$25,000, and to injunctive relief commanding such person to comply, or both.
-Whoever willfully fails to report shall be fined not more than \$10,000 and, if an individual, may be imprisoned for not more than one year, or both.
+Penalties - Whoever fails to report shall be subject to a civil penalty and to injunctive relief commanding such person to comply, or both.
+Whoever willfully fails to report shall be fined and, if an individual, may be imprisoned for not more than one year, or both.
 Any officer, director, employee, or agent of any corporation who knowingly participates in such violations, upon conviction, may be punished by a like fine, imprisonment or both (22 U.S.C.
 3105).
-These civil penalties are subject to inflationary adjustments.
+The civil penalties are subject to inflationary adjustments.
 Those adjustments are found in 15 C.F.R.
-6.4.
+6.3.

 Notwithstanding any other provision of the law, no person is required to respond to, nor shall any person be subject to a penalty for failure to comply with, a collection of information subject to the requirements of the Paperwork Reduction Act, unless that collection of information displays a currently valid OMB Control Number.
-The control number for this survey, 0608-0053, appears at the top of each form.
+The control number for this survey, 0608-0049, appears at the top of each form.

-Forms comprising a BE-11 report are:
+Forms comprising a BE-10 report are:

-- Form BE-11A Report for U.S. Reporter; - Form BE-11B Report for each majority-owned foreign affiliate of U.S. Reporter with assets, sales, or net income greater than \$60 million (positive or negative); - Form BE-11C Report for each minority-owned foreign affiliate of U.S. Reporter with assets, sales, or net income greater than \$60 million (positive or negative); - Form BE-11D Report for foreign affiliate(s) established or acquired by the U.S. Reporter with assets, sales, or net income greater than \$25 million, but not greater than \$60 million (positive or negative);
+- 1. Form BE-10A Report for U.S. Reporter; - Form BE-10B Report for majority-owned foreign affiliates of U.S. parents with assets, sales, or net income greater than \$80 million (positive or negative); - 3.
+Form BE-10C Report for majority-owned foreign affiliates of U.S. parents with assets, sales, or net income greater than \$25 million (positive or negative) but no one of these items was greater than \$80 million (positive or negative); for minority-owned foreign affiliates of U.S. parents with assets, sales, or net income greater than \$25 million (positive or negative); and for foreign affiliates for which no one of the items: assets, sales, and net income was greater than \$25 million (positive or negative) and is a foreign affiliate parent of another foreign affiliate being filed on Form BE-10B or BE-10C;